bediger4000/collatz-conjecture-puzzle/README.md

     837799 requires 524 iterations, found in 279.643536ms

 Maybe premature optimization is a bad idea after all.
+Or maybe using a Go map is not the right approach.
+It could be that a dedicated hash table somewhat optimized for this problem would be faster.
+Using a plain array would require a large array.
+I tried `[50000000]int` Go arrays and still encountered sequence elements bigger than that.
+Possibly some kind of partial memoization could be triggered up using arrays to store previous sequence lengths, but it doesn't seem worth it.

 The GaphViz diagramming version uses memoization slightly differently, to avoid outputting multiple edges,